mh-cbon/http-file-store/README.md

 Doing so enable you to serve multiple root directories.

-To fetch the list of alias, you can query `/`.
+To fetch the list of aliases, you can query `/`.

 To fetch the content of an alias, you can query `/my_alias/` and so on.